Azure/azure-sdk/docs/java/design.md

 | `list<noun>`     |                  |Items                   |Return list of items.
 Returns empty list if no items exist.                                                             |
 | `<noun>Exists`   |key               |`boolean`               |Return `true` if the item exists.                                                                                       |

-{% include requirement/SHOULD %} remain flexible and use names best suited for developer experience.
+{% include requirement/SHOULD id="java-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
 For example, Java developers prefer `list` operations over `getAll` operations.

-{% include requirement/MUST %} provide an overload method that takes a `com.azure.core.util.Context` argument for each service operation **in sync clients only**.
+{% include requirement/MUST id="java-service-client-context" %} provide an overload method that takes a `com.azure.core.util.Context` argument for each service operation **in sync clients only**.
 The `Context` argument must be the last argument into the service method (except where `varargs` are used).
 If a service method has multiple overloads, only the 'maximal' overloads need to have the `Context` argument.
 A maximal overload is one that has a full set of arguments.
 It may not be necessary to offer a 'Context overload' in all cases.
 We prefer a minimal API surface, but `Context` must always be supported.

 ```java
 getFoo()